gtkramer/tech-blog/content/posts/adventures-flex-bision-cpp.md

 I began looking through the GNU documentation for guidance on how to use the variant and C++ interfaces with bison.
 I found [a complete C++ example](https://www.gnu.org/software/bison/manual/html_node/Calc_002b_002b-Parser.html) to help me get going.

-After getting going, I ran into the same uncomfortable usage of bison that I remember seeing back when I was taking my compilers class.
-Code is mixed with declarative syntax in different sections.
 To configure bison in a good manner and to use the variant and C++ interfaces, the following declarations are required:

 ``` c++
 %skeleton "lalr1.cc"